RobotnikAutomation/rbkairos_sim/README.md

 ```
-roslaunch rbkairos_sim_bringup rbkairos_complete.launch
+roslaunch rbkairos_webots rbkairos_webots_complete.launch
 ```

-This launch files runs Gazebo and the ROS controllers to work with the RB-KAIROS robot.
+This launch files runs Webots and the ROS controllers to work with the RB-KAIROS robot.
 This launch accepts multiple parameters to work with.

 By default it runs a full world with all the standard packages for navigation, localization and manipulation.